campusdomar/PuMuKIT2-doc/DeveloperGuide.md

 ﻿PuMuKIT-2 Developer & Architecture Guide
 ========================================

-*This page is updated to the 2.1.0*
+*This page is updated to the PuMuKIT 2.1.0 version*

 Architecture
 ============